Sanders, Trump lead pack in Mainers’ donations to presidential candidates

 “Generally, you can’t read too much into it because it is largely looking at those voters who tend to be the most politically active individuals in the state,” Corrado said.
 “It shows the individual candidates who are well-known in the state have been able to raise the most money.”

-Bloomberg has been advertising in Maine for months as part of his strategy to build name recognition in the 14 states participating in the Super Tuesday primaries on March 3.
+Bloomberg has been advertising in Maine for months — and recently made campaign stops in Portland and Scarborough — as part of his strategy to build name recognition in the 14 states participating in the Super Tuesday primaries on March 3.
 He joins Biden, Buttigieg and Klobuchar in battling for support in the more moderate wing of the Democratic Party while Sanders and Warren brandish their progressive credentials.

 Buttigieg has surged in the national polls in recent months while Biden has struggled, which may also be showing up in donations from Maine.
 While the former vice president raised roughly $41,000 from Maine donors from August through December, Buttigieg received more than three times that amount, or $132,000, during the same time period.

-Note: This story was updated at 11:21 a.m. on Monday, Feb.
-24, 2020, to include the most recent campaign finance data from the Federal Election Commission.
-As a result, the fundraising totals for several candidates (Bernie Sanders, Elizabeth Warren, Pete Buttigieg and Amy Klobuchar) were adjusted slightly due to differences between the “raw” and “processed” data files.